August 8, 2020 0 Comment

 5. Establish Unique Traditions

-Just like physical workspaces, the culture of virtual office environments should be defined by some unique traditions.
-In fact, such traditions enable virtual team members to interact freely, work flexibly, or even set aside time for informal discussions.
+Such traditions enable virtual team members to interact freely, work flexibly, or even set aside time for informal discussions.

 6. Plan for Career Growth and Development of Remote Workers

-Personal growth and development of remote-working employees is one of their major areas o concern.
-Hence, organizations need to plan for the career growth and development for members of their virtual teams.
+Hence, organizations need to plan for the career growth and development of members of their virtual teams.

-Therefore, they need to invest in skill development and professional growth of these remote employees in alignment with their career objectives.
+Therefore, they need to invest in the skill development and professional growth of these remote employees in alignment with their career objectives.

 Bottom-line